-Since 2014 we have supported the work and activities of Village Water, a Shrewsbury based charity whose mission is to put lasting safe water, sanitation and hygiene education at the heart of community development in Africa.
+That’s why we’re proud supporters of Village Water, a Shrewsbury based charity that put lasting safe water, sanitation and hygiene education at the heart of community development in Zambia and Mozambique.

-For over a decade, Village Water has been improving lives in rural Zambia through the provision of safe water and hygiene education, supporting activities in more than 540 villages and 20 schools, and bringing benefits to over 150,000 people.
+Village Water improves lives in rural Zambia and Mozambique through the provision of safe water and hygiene education.
+They’ve supported activities in more than 1015 villages and schools, bringing lasting benefits to over 191,000 people.
 Village Water firmly believes in giving people the means to help themselves.
-They don’t just install a new clean water point, but also provide communities with the essential hygiene education so that they can adopt improved sanitation practices.
+They don’t just install a clean water point, but also provide communities with the essential hygiene education and support them to build sanitation facilities.
 The reasoning is simple: if communities don’t change their hygiene practices, even with safe water, they will still suffer from diarrhoeal diseases and other illnesses which will prevent the adults from working and their children attending school.

 Adopting good hygiene practices requires that all the people within the community contribute to the solution.
 Experience shows that this leads to a lasting, safe and clean water solution for those communities, with a wide range of sustainable healthcare, wellbeing and economic benefits.